PrestaShop/prestashop.github.io/news/_posts/2020-02-04-the-new-prestashop-test-framework.md

 tags: [QA, tests, community]
 ---

-For a few months, quality has been a priority for PrestaShop: the QA team and I are proud to announce that we’re making great steps in improving the overall quality of the core project.
+For a few months, quality has been a priority for PrestaShop: the QA team and I are proud to announce that we're making great steps in improving the overall quality of the core project.
 Automatizing tests is a big part of this process: let’s see what we’re doing, why, and how!
-Note: this article is focused on the Core only, but that’s just a small part of what the QA team is working on.
+Note: this article is focused on the Core only, but that is just a small part of what the QA team is working on.
 More to come in a future article!

 ## Taking a look back